BuildSafe Data Processing Agreement

 14. Term and termination

-14.1 The Processing Agreement comes into force on the Agreement Date and shall remain in force for the same term as the Agreement.
-Upon early termination of the Agreement the Processing Agreement shall automatically expire.
+- This Data Processing Agreement shall be effective as of the Agreement Date and shall remain effective for the duration of the Agreement.
+Premature termination of the Agreement means that this Data Processing Agreement shall be terminated automatically.

 15. Agreement documents and amendments

-15.1 Amendments to the Processing Agreement shall be in writing and signed by both Parties to be valid.
+- Additions and amendments to this Data Processing Agreement shall be made in writing and duly signed by both Parties to be valid.

-15.3 This Processing Agreement constitutes the entire agreement between the Parties regarding the subject matter and replaces any and all previous written or oral agreements.
+- This Data Processing Agreement constitutes the entire agreement between the Parties regarding the matters covered by the Data Processing Agreement and replaces all previous written or oral commitments.

-Any dispute, controversy or claim arising out of or in connection with this Processing Agreement, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Rules for Expedited Arbitrations of the Arbitration Institute of the Stockholm Chamber of Commerce.
-The seat of arbitration shall be Stockholm, the language to be used in the arbitral proceedings shall be Swedish, unless otherwise agreed by the Parties.
-This Processing Agreement shall be governed by Swedish law without regard to its choice of law principles.
+Any dispute, controversy or claim arising out of or in connection with this Data Processing Agreement shall be finally settled by arbitration in accordance with the Rules for Expedited Arbitration of the Arbitration Institute of the Stockholm Chamber of Commerce.
+The seat of arbitration shall be Stockholm and the language to be used in the proceedings shall be Swedish, unless the Parties have agreed otherwise.
+The dispute and this Data Processing Agreement shall be governed by Swedish law.

-(iii) individuals working at or present at the customer’s work place.
+- People working or present at the Customers office.

 2. Categories of Personal Data